-Aylesbury Grammar School works with staff, students and parents/carers to create a school community which values the use of new technologies in enhancing learning, encourages responsible use of ICT, and follows agreed policies to minimise potential e-safety risks.
+Aylesbury Grammar School works with staff, students and parents/carers to create a school community which values the use of new technologies in enhancing learning, encourages responsible use of ICT, and follows agreed policies to minimise potential online safety risks.

-We discuss, monitor and review our e-safety policy, advice and guidelines on a regular basis, linking it with other relevant policies such as Safeguarding, Pupil Behaviour and Anti-Bullying Policies.
-We support staff in the use of ICT as an essential tool for enhancing learning and in the embedding of e-safety across the whole school curriculum.
+We discuss, monitor and review our online safety policy, advice and guidelines on a regular basis, linking it with other relevant policies such as Safeguarding, Behaviour and Anti-Bullying Policies.
+We support staff in the use of ICT as an essential tool for enhancing learning and in the embedding of online safety across the whole school curriculum.

-We ensure that students are aware of the potential e-safety risks associated with the use of ICT and mobile technologies, and that students feel able and confident to report incidents and abide by the school’s e-safety policy and specific ICT acceptable use policies.
+We ensure that students are aware of the potential online safety risks associated with the use of ICT and mobile technologies, and that students feel able and confident to report incidents and abide by the school’s online safety policy and specific ICT acceptable use policies.

-We provide opportunities for parents/carers to receive e-safety education and information, to enable them to support their children in developing good e-safety behaviour.
+We provide opportunities for parents/carers to receive online safety education and information, to enable them to support their children in developing good, safe online habits and behaviour.
 The links below contain a wealth of information and guidance in the interests of keeping everyone aware and safe when online.

 AGS E-SAFETY GUIDE FOR PARENTS: Written specifically for AGS parents, this easy to read guide offers information on how our students are using the internet and related digital resources in and around school and to offer support to all parents with regards to managing devices and their usage at home.

-E-SAFETY FACTSHEET FOR PARENTS: This factsheet gives parents a general overview of e-safety, the positive and negative aspects of the Internet, some key statistics, tips and useful links.
+E-SAFETY FACTSHEET FOR PARENTS: This factsheet gives parents a general overview of online safety, the positive and negative aspects of the Internet, some key statistics, tips and useful links.

 - FACEBOOK SAFETY CHECKLIST